Herd immunity: Free riding

 Herd immunity is vulnerable to the free rider problem.
 Individuals who lack immunity, including those who choose not to vaccinate, free ride off the herd immunity created by those who are immune.
 As the number of free riders in a population increases, outbreaks of preventable diseases become more common and more severe due to loss of herd immunity.
-Individuals may choose to free ride or be hesitant to vaccinate for a variety of reasons, including the belief that vaccines are ineffective, or that the risks associated with vaccines are greater than those associated with infection, mistrust of vaccines or public health officials, bandwagoning or groupthinking, social norms or peer pressure, and religious beliefs.
+Individuals may choose to ride free or be hesitant to vaccinate for a variety of reasons, including the belief that vaccines are ineffective, or that the risks associated with vaccines are greater than those associated with infection, mistrust of vaccines or public health officials, bandwagoning or groupthinking, social norms or peer pressure, and religious beliefs.
 Certain individuals are more likely to choose not to receive vaccines if vaccination rates are high enough to convince a person that he or she may not need to be vaccinated, since a sufficient percentage of others are already immune.

 Mechanism

 Individuals who are immune to a disease act as a barrier in the spread of disease, slowing or preventing the transmission of disease to others.
 An individual's immunity can be acquired via a natural infection or through artificial means, such as vaccination.
 When a critical proportion of the population becomes immune, called the herd immunity threshold (HIT) or herd immunity level (HIL), the disease may no longer persist in the population, ceasing to be endemic.

-The theoretical basis for herd immunity generally assumes that vaccines induce solid immunity, that populations mix at random, that the pathogen does not evolve to evade the immune response, and that there is no non-human vector for the disease.
+The theoretical basis for herd immunity generally assumes that vaccines induce solid immunity, that populations mix at random, that the pathogen does not evolve to evade the immune response, and that no nonhuman vector exists for the disease.